Requirements for a German Visa

 Visa obligations and visa types for Germany

 Germany is a Schengen member state.
 29 European countries have signed the Schengen agreement, including all EU member states except Ireland and Cyprus.
 Switzerland, Liechtenstein, Norway, and Iceland are also Schengen countries, although they are not part of the European Union.
+Germany is a Schengen member state as indicated in the Schengen area explained.

 There are no internal border controls between the Schengen states.
 If you have a visa for Germany or another Schengen country, you can travel throughout the entire Schengen zone without any further visas.